*This Caribbean Grilled Jerk Chicken Bowls post is sponsored by Branch: A Family of Farms. All opinions are my own and not influenced in any way.

 This recipe calls for prepared jerk marinade.
 There are so many on the market, so look for marinades that have simple ingredients that you can pronounce with few additives.
 I worked at a wood-fired oven pizzeria in college as a waitress.
 They had the BEST jerk chicken pizza that I have ever eaten in my life, to this day.
 Seriously.
 I dream about this pizza.

 My husband (boyfriend at the time) worked there, too and we have never been able to recreate that marinade recipe and we have tried several times!
-I don’t know what all went in there, but it was amazing.
-If you have an incredible jerk marinade recipe, please share with me in an email (email@example.com) or in a PM on Instagram @ameecooks!
+I don't know what all went in there, but it was amazing.
+If you have an incredible jerk marinade recipe, please share it with me in a PM on Instagram @ameessavorydish!

 Now onto this delicious and simple Caribbean Grilled Jerk Chicken Bowls recipe!